SecurityTalent/WhatsApp-Google-Maps-Scraper-SecurityTalent-/README.md

-# 🧠 SecurityTalent – WhatsApp + Google Maps Scraper Chrome Extension
+# 🧠 WhatsApp + Google Maps Scraper Chrome Extension

 This Chrome Extension allows you to:
 - 📞 Extract business data directly from **Google Maps**